vaz-rodrigo/DailyProgrammerChallenges/CONTRIBUTING.md

 ---------------------

-If you've done any of the above tasks, feel free to add your name and a link to your GitHub profile to the list below.
+If you've done any of the above tasks, submit a Pull Request and feel free to add your name and a link to your GitHub profile to the list below.

 ### Contributors